LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/hiring-agents-for-messaging-success.md

 20. What skill or behavior will your manager need to spend the most time coaching you on?
 21. What's the biggest challenge you foresee in lead generation/sales in a messaging channel?
 22. In your previous sales jobs, how often have you achieved established sales goals?
 23. What was it about the advertisement that enticed you to apply?
-Why did you think you were qualified?
+Why did you think you were qualified
 24. What personal characteristics are needed for successful eSales?
 Which ones do you possess?

 ### Career orientation